 Bank Indonesia Museum utilizes Augmented Reality (AR) technology to make visits more interactive, especially for Generation Z who are accustomed to the digital world.
+According to Fernando in Palagiang & Sofiani (2021), Augemented Reality is the latest and most interesting method of interaction between humans and computers, with its ability to brong virtual objects into the user's real environment, thereby creating an immersive and realistic visualization experience.
 One of the interesting applications of AR is an educational application called AR Rupiah, which was developed in collaboration with the Assemblr platform.
 With AR technology, users can open a virtual portal that contains various information about the history, flora, fauna, and culture depicted on rupiah bills.
 Camera-based AR inside the museum allows visitors to access 3D objects by scanning a special code that has been provided.